unmanbearpig/unmb.pw-blog/_posts/2022-06-09-linux-kernel-mouse-overclocking.markdown

 Well, I'm not sure if it's good or bad that it still reports 10, but it works, and it's good enough for me.

-I suspect there might be a way to make a kernel module so that we don't have to patch the kernel every time we update it, but I build my own kernel anyway, so it's not a problem.
+I suspect there might be a way to make it a kernel module so that we don't have to patch the kernel every time we update it, but I build my own kernel anyway, so it's not a problem.
 I doubt many people would need this feature for that old mouse, so as long as it works for me it's good enough.